-- D. Piano principals are required to complete 4 semester hours of accompanying.
-MUS 2501 Accompanying may be repeated for credit to fulfill this requirement. - E. All music performance majors are required to complete 2 semester hours of MUS 4532 Music Pedagogy.
+D. Piano principals are required to complete 4 semester hours of accompanying.

-144 / Bachelor of Music Degree Music Theory - Composition Emphasis
+MUS 2501 Accompanying may be repeated for credit to fulfill this requirement.

-- F. Voice principals are required to complete 6 semester hours of diction.
-MUS 3503 Diction for Singers and Conductors may be repeated for credit to fulfill this requirement. - G. Free electives are required depending upon principal instrument: 10 semester hours for piano principals.
-8 semester hours for voice principals, 14 semester hours for other music performance principals. - H. A qualifying recital of approximately 30 minutes in length must be presented and approved by the appropriate Qualifying Recital Committee before the student can be approved as a major in music performance at the upper-division level.
-A senior recital of approximately one hour in length must be presented and approved by the appropriate Recital Committee.
+- E. All music performance majors are required to complete 2 semester hours of MUS 4532 Music Pedagogy. - F. Voice principals are required to complete 4 semester hours of diction.
+MUS 3501 Diction for Singers and Conductors may be repeated for credit to fulfill this requirement. - G. Free electives are required depending upon principal instrument: 11 semester hours for piano principals, 11 semester hours for voice principals, 15 semester hours for other music performance principals. - H. A qualifying recital of approximately 30 minutes in length must be presented and approved by the appropriate Qualifying Recital Committee before the student can be approved as a major in music performance at the upper-division level.
+A senior recital (MUS 4561) of approximately one hour in length must be presented and approved by the appropriate Recital Committee.